Landiie/landie.github.io/src/sammi-extensions/gamepad-triggers-docs.md

 #### PRESS

-the "PRESS" action fires whenever the button's value goes above zero. this counts as a press, so if "PRESS" is appended after your extension trigger's button name, the LB button will fire on button press.
+the "PRESS" action fires whenever the button's value goes above zero. this counts as a press, so if "PRESS" is appended after your extension trigger's button name, the SAMMI button will fire on button press.

-Example extension trigger: `GAMEPAD DPAD_UP PRESS` fires the LB button when the d-pad up button is pressed.
+Example extension trigger: `GAMEPAD DPAD_UP PRESS` fires the SAMMI button when the d-pad up button is pressed.

 ![example press](/assets/images/sammi-extensions/gamepad-triggers/docs-6.png)

 #### RELEASE

 The "RELEASE" action fires whenever the button's value sets back to zero.
-This counts as a release of the button, so if "RELEASE" is appended after your extension trigger's button name, the LB button will fire on button release.
+This counts as a release of the button, so if "RELEASE" is appended after your extension trigger's button name, the SAMMI button will fire on button release.

-Example extension trigger: `GAMEPAD FACE_3 RELEASE` fires the LB button when the face_3 (x button for me) button is released.
+Example extension trigger: `GAMEPAD FACE_3 RELEASE` fires the SAMMI button when the face_3 (x button for me) button is released.

 ![example release](/assets/images/sammi-extensions/gamepad-triggers/docs-7.png)

 ### Button Trigger Pull Data

-the "PRESS" and "RELEASE" extension trigger actions, when applied, send over an object of data every time its fired. to access this data, put a `Trigger Pull Data` command in your LB button.
+the "PRESS" and "RELEASE" extension trigger actions, when applied, send over an object of data every time its fired. to access this data, put a `Trigger Pull Data` command in your SAMMI button.
 This will retrieve the object.
-If you leave the `Pull Value` section empty, all of this data will be returned in an object to the Lioranboard Receiver. otherwise, you only get the one value you specify.
+If you leave the `Pull Value` section empty, all of this data will be returned in an object to SAMMI. otherwise, you only get the one value you specify.

 {primary}
 | Object Key | Type | Description |